aejsmith/kboot/documentation/kboot-protocol.md

  * `version`: Number defining the KBoot protocol version that the kernel is using.
 The version number can be used by a boot loader to determine whether additions in later versions of this specification are present.
-The current version number is 1.
+The version number only needs to be changed when a change is not compatible with the previous version (e.g. a struct size change).
+The current version number is 2.
  * `flags`: Flags controlling whether certain optional features should be enabled.
 The following flags are currently defined:
     - `KBOOT_IMAGE_SECTIONS` (bit 0): Load additional ELF sections and pass section header table to the kernel (see `KBOOT_TAG_SECTIONS`).
     - `KBOOT_IMAGE_LOG` (bit 1): Enable the kernel log facility (see `KBOOT_TAG_LOG`).

+Version History:

+ * 1: Initial version.
+ * 2: Added `cache` field to `KBOOT_ITAG_MAPPING`.

 ### `KBOOT_ITAG_LOAD` (`1`)